What is Arthritis?

 Psoriatic arthritis causes pain and swelling in some joints and scaly skin patches on some areas of the body.
 It is related to the skin condition psoriasis.
 For further information, visit Arthritis Foundation.

 Raynaud's is a condition in which poor blood flow results in discomfort and skin color changes in affected parts of the body.
 If left untreated or uncontrolled, it can affect fingers, toes, ears, nose, nipples and knees.
 There is no cure, but it can be controlled in most cases.
-For further information, visit Arthritis Foundation, NIAMS, and CCOHS.
+For further information, visit NIAMS and CCOHS.

 Reactive Arthritis or Reiter's Syndrome